openedx/edx-documentation/en_us/shared/building_and_running_chapters/developing_course/testing_courseware.rst

 Preview Course Content
 *************************

-You preview course content before you publish it to test how it will look to students.
+You can preview course content before a course is live or before you publish specific units, to test how content will appear to students when it is released.

-When you preview course content, you see the latest course content as configured in Studio.
+When you preview course content, you see the latest course content configured in Studio.
 You see content in units with the publishing status :ref:`Draft (Never Published)`, :ref:`Draft (Unpublished Changes)`, or :ref:`Visible to Staff Only`.

 If you use content groups and have designated components in a unit as visible only to particular groups, the visibility status indicates that some content in